Spatulox/APITester/README.md

 # <a id="current-implementation"></a>Current implementation
 > - Import Insomnia / Postman extraction
 > - Rename/Delete/Read a config
-> - Execute a config
-> - Execute a folder of config (multithread) / execute a config
+> - Execute a folder of config / execute a config (with multithread/multicore)
+> - Execute only one enpoint
+> - See the result of the execution

+# Futur adding
+> - Rework how we move the file between different config group
+> - Adding yaml support for API return ?
+> - Stop a config execution
+> - Add a tab system per timestamp to run multiple config at the same time

 # README